Open modal

 Measuring Basics for a Great Fit

-The measurements you send to ExactMats® Home are automatically entered into our production system, so here are a few tips to ensure your order is as accurate as possible.
+Here are a few tips to ensure your order is as accurate as possible.
 Follow these simple instructions, and you should be able to nail it!

 Measuring Rectangular Spaces